EinoRingoberet/hello-world/README.md

 # hello-world
-The first repository of a GitHub Noob
+The first repository by a GitHub Noob